Rinrodan/HanaBustillos.com/content/blog/timothy-letters-five.md

 title: "Wooden Spoon Motherhood: Finding Joy in the Simple and Functional"
 date: 2023-11-28
 draft: false
-description: "Timothy Letters 5 - Paul tells us to be that dependable and capable wooden spoon"
+description: "Timothy Letters: Part Five - Paul tells us to be that dependable and capable wooden spoon"
 tags: [ "Motherhood", "love", "Christian Parenting", "Timothy Letters", "Wooden Spoon Motherhood" ]
 thumbnail: /blog/images/timothyLettersFive.webp
 thumbDescription: A charcoal drawing of a woman stirring a mixing bowl using a wooden spoon